rc-mikeoneil/QueryForge/docs/API_REFERENCE.md

 # API Reference

-Complete reference for all MCP tools exposed by the Unified Query Builder server.
+Complete reference for all MCP tools exposed by the QueryForge server.

 ## Table of Contents